Cape Capricorn

 Cape Capricorn is a coastal headland on Curtis Island, Gladstone Region, Queensland, Australia.

-It was named by Captain Cook when he passed on 25 May 1770, since he found it to be located on the Tropic of Capricorn (which was located at 23°28′15″ in 1770).
+It was named by Captain Cook on 25 May 1770, since he found it to be located on the Tropic of Capricorn (which was located at 23°28′15″ in 1770).
 The modern surveyed location of its endpoint is just slightly south of the present tropic.

 Heritage listings

 Cape Capricorn has a number of heritage-listed sites, including: